 As an advisor to business owners, often my clients ask me, “Why do I have to tell my employees the same thing over and over again?”
 Because sometimes it takes 51 times!
 The correct answer to this question is that employees need repetition also to thoroughly develop a new skill or habit.

 The sales team is the same way.
 Although it seems more complicated, sales is simply following a system.
 The best salespeople have repeated their sales system so many times they have become unconsciously competent in the skill.
 Unconscious competence is the 4th stage in the four stages of learning a skill.
 There is a lot of repetition involved in learning a skill.

 I think the secret is to make repetition our friend and accept it as an important part of business growth.
 If we stop assuming we only have to explain a change for the better once, we won’t be as frustrated when it takes 51 times.

 We are trying to be better at this at our firm too.
-We have the made the mistake of sharing knowledge with our clients once and assuming they remembered everything we said.
+We have made the mistake of sharing knowledge with our clients once and assuming they remembered everything we said.
 If we shared it verbally, they may not have been listening that one time!
-We are working to develop different ways of capturing the knowledge so our clients have access to review it again and again.
-We are exploring video and written formats to provide the knowledge base.
+Taking our own advice, we are documenting our recommended actions into different formats, so our clients have access and can review is over and over again.

 It reminds me of my old piano teacher – practice, practice, practice.
 That would be the other time I didn’t appreciate the value of repetition!